mendix/docs/content/developerportal/collaborate/stories.md

 {{% alert type="info" %}}

-You can also manage the progress of tasks and sprints from within Mendix Studio Pro.
+You can also manage the progress of tasks and Sprints from within Mendix Studio Pro.

 {{% /alert %}}